anilbhanushali/mstprinter/README.md

 MaestoPrinterPlugin
 ===================

-# Phonegap plugin for printing on Maesto printer from android app.
-This is tested on Printer model MST
+## Phonegap plugin for printing on Maesto printer from android app.
+This is tested on Printer model Meastro Script 57

-## Steps to use plugin
+### Steps to use plugin

 #### 1) Add plugin on your mobile application using plugin URL
 ```javascript